tahrirchi/tahrirgoh/README.md

 Tahrirgoh is a web platform developed by Tahrirchi for dataset collection for the Grammatical Error Correction (GEC) task.

+Tahrirgoh is pronounced as `T-AH-REER-GOKH`, and is made up word in Uzbek, meaning a _"place to proofread"_.

 ## Interface

 ![img.png](https://i.imgur.com/0Qstsm0.png)